aao-oban/Tadmin/README.md

 	[x] = x is a number that indicates the list number you want to see

 	Example:mutate listcoop land,snow2 (will show the list number 2of Coopmaps with snow and on land)

+## Commands to enable and disable cheats

+	mutate cheatson (command to enable the cheats) mutate cheatsoff (command to disable the cheats)

+**Note:This commands takes effect immediately after executing it.**

+## Commands to set the time and number of rounds

+	settime [x] (Set the round length in minutes) setrounds [x] (Set the number of rounds per match)

+	Example:mutate settime 20(Set the round length of the game to 20 minutes) mutate setrounds 3 (Set the rounds per match to 3)

+**Note:The “settime [x]” command takes effect in the next round.**